department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-04-direct-deposit-ch33-UAT/research-plan.md

 - What expectations and impressions do participants have on the current iteration of the Account Security page?

 ### Hypothesis
-Direct Deposit will function as expected, answering affirmatively to all four research questions.
+Direct Deposit will function as expected, answering affirmatively to all direct deposit research questions.

 ## Method
 While sharing their screen in remote (Zoom) interviews, participants will complete specific tasks as part of UAT to either demonstrate that Direct Deposit, Profile is functioning as expected.